The Four key strategies to develop your Brand

 • What are some important terms you employ when addressing your audience?

-• How would you describe the culture at your workplace?
+• What words would you use to depict the atmosphere at your job?

 • What words do your employees use to characterize their workplace?